coopeu/CONSEN/README.md

 03) Partials split and render: Head, Topnavbar, Footer.
 04) Helpers: distance_of_time_in_words
 05) Tailwind config/tailwind_config.js classes extended rails tailwindcss:build
-06) Simple_form Simple_form_tailwindcss install, config
+06) Simple_form & Simple_form_tailwindcss install-config

 # XAT (rooms and messages)
-040) Turbo Drive accelerates links and form submissions by negating the need for full page reloads.
+7.1) Turbo Drive accelerates links and form submissions by negating the need for full page reloads.
-041) Turbo Frames decompose pages into independent contexts, which scope navigation and can be lazily loaded.
+7.2) Turbo Frames decompose pages into independent contexts, which scope navigation and can be lazily loaded.
-042) Turbo Streams deliver page changes over WebSocket, SSE or in response to form submissions using just HTML and a set of CRUD-like actions.
+7.3) Turbo Streams deliver page changes over WebSocket, SSE or in response to form submissions using just HTML and a set of CRUD-like actions.
-043) Turbo Native lets your majestic monolith form with seamless transitions between web and native sections.
+7.4) Turbo Native lets your majestic monolith form with seamless transitions between web and native sections.

 # QUOTES (turbo-stimulus example)
+8.1) CRUD